shrutivtu/tendermind/README.md

 [![CI](https://github.com/shrutivtu/tendermind/actions/workflows/ci.yml/badge.svg)](https://github.com/shrutivtu/tendermind/actions/workflows/ci.yml)

-AI-powered EU procurement intelligence for small and medium enterprises.
-TenderMind monitors the EU's official tender database (TED), understands what your company does, and surfaces relevant contract opportunities — ranked by fit and evaluated for bid/no-bid decisions using a two-agent AI pipeline.
+AI-powered EU and UK procurement intelligence for small and medium enterprises.
+TenderMind monitors the EU's official tender database (TED) and the UK's Find a Tender service, understands what your company does, and surfaces relevant contract opportunities — ranked by fit and evaluated for bid/no-bid decisions using a two-agent AI pipeline.

 ---

 ## What it does

-EU public procurement is a €2 trillion/year market, but navigating it is painful.
-TED publishes thousands of notices daily across 27 countries in 24 languages.
-TenderMind makes it searchable for SMEs.
+EU and UK public procurement is a multi-trillion euro/year market, but navigating it is painful.
+TED publishes thousands of notices daily across 27 EU countries in 24 languages; Find a Tender covers all UK public contracts post-Brexit.
+TenderMind makes both searchable for SMEs in one place.

 1. **You describe your company** — one paragraph about what you do
 2. **Scout agent searches** — streams live results ranked by semantic similarity to your description